Help us fight

 Hammersley Homes

-Support for life for adults who suffer from enduring mental stress
+Support for life for adults experiencing mental health challenges and psychotic illnesses

 Our Mission

-At Hammersley Homes, our mission is to provide permanent support for adults who live with enduring mental health challenges and struggle with daily life.
-There is a growing scarcity of long-term supported housing options for this vulnerable group.
+At Hammersley Homes, our mission is to provide permanent support for adults who live with enduring mental health challenges and psychotic illnesses, and struggle with daily life.
+There is a growing scarcity of long-term support options for this vulnerable group.

-Without the safety, security, and sense of community that long-term supported housing provides, they are at risk of falling through the cracks and becoming hospitalised, homeless, or unfairly imprisoned.
+Without the safety, security, and sense of community that long-term support provides, they are at risk of falling through the cracks and becoming hospitalised, homeless, or unfairly imprisoned.

 Our Solution